-I have a small aversion, and here it is: I feel bad for people when they say things like or “ its the universe” or “if it was meant to be, then it wouldn’t be this hard” or “mercury retrograde blah blah blah” “it just isn’t flowing”… and then they use that as a rationale to give up, walk away, abandon ship or something that really has value in their lives without asking themselves any deeper questions about why.
+I have a small aversion, and here it is: I feel bad for people when they say things like or “ its the universe” or “if it were meant to be, then it wouldn’t be this hard” or “mercury retrograde blah blah blah” “it just isn’t flowing”… and then they use that as a rationale to give up, walk away, abandon ship or something that really has value in their lives without asking themselves any more profound questions about why.

 I don’t blame anyone.
-I was the exact same.
+I was the same.

-What if challenging circumstances are an indicator from the universe that the thing you are pursuing isn’t a “not for me” sign or maybe what’s really going on is fear, or doubt, or backsliding into old ways that operate in will power and its way easier to blame your affliction.
-Maybe you cling to your hope without wavering; not because you think can “hold on” long enough you just dont know how.
+What if challenging circumstances are an indicator from the universe that the thing you are pursuing isn’t a “not for me” sign or maybe what’s going on is fear, or doubt, or backsliding into old ways that operate in will power and it’s way more comfortable to blame your affliction.
+Maybe you cling to your hope without wavering; not because you think can “hold on” long enough you just don’t know-how.

 Who am I?
 Good question!!

 A rising truth seeker, a committed learner, deeply inspired and connected, recovered food addict.
 Like most, my life has had wild speed bumps, beautiful stories and mixed blessings now I see it is all as small blips on the map compared to my absolute truth…that is;